pandas-dev/pandas/doc/source/basics.rst

       ...:     print('%s\n%s' % (row_index, row))
       ...:

-For instance, a contrived way to transpose the dataframe would be:
+For instance, a contrived way to transpose the DataFrame would be:

 .. ipython:: python